 just turned-over soil as might be expected from (say) earthworms or insects.

-I propose that in order for cave entrances to have dust, there needs to
+So in order for cave entrances to have dust, there needs to be:

 - An animal to inhabit the cave